 So with those benefits in mind, here are 10 business ideas for high school students:

 - Start an online business – This is my favorite option for high school kids.
 The potential income is huge, and all it takes is a computer and internet connection.
 You can start a blog for next to nothing.
-In fact, about the only cost you’ll have is to host the site, and hosting costs just a few dollars a month with companies like Hosting Sesame or GoDaddy.
+In fact, about the only cost you’ll have is to host the site, and hosting costs just a few dollars a month with companies like Bluehost.
 And your online business can cover just about any topic that interests you.